2023 Under-21 EURO qualifying latest: France, Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 - Spain were confirmed in the finals prior to the June fixtures and beat Northern Ireland and Malta to end with eight wins out of eight.
 Slovakia sealed second place with a 3-1 victory against Malta and will go into the play-offs.

-- Portugal were confirmed in the finals on Monday when the only side that could catch them, Greece, lost 3-0 in Cyprus.
-Greece's loss meant that Iceland were able to close to within two points of second by beating Belarus 3-1 on Wednesday, Greece will still reach the play-offs if they avoid defeat in Portugal on Saturday, otherwise Iceland can pip them by beating Cyprus.
+- Portugal were confirmed in the finals on Monday when the only side that could still catch them, Greece, lost 3-0 in Cyprus.
+Iceland then closed to within two points of second by beating Belarus 3-1 on Wednesday, and on Saturday snatched a play-off berth as they beat Cyprus 5-0 and Greece lost 2-1 in Portugal to miss out.
+Gonçalo Ramos scored for Portugal to end on a qualifying-leading 12 goals.

 Group E